NeonGeckoCom/neon-docs/docs/skill_development/introduction/README.md

 {% page-ref page="../voice-user-interface-design-guidelines/" %}

-If you have an idea for a Skill, it's a great idea to join [Mycroft Chat](https://chat.mycroft.ai), specifically the [~skills](https://chat.mycroft.ai/community/channels/skills) channel, and share what your plans are.
+If you have an idea for a Skill, it's a great idea to join [Neon Chat](https://matrix.to/#/#NeonMycroft:matrix.org), and share what your plans are.
 You'll be able to get constructive and helpful feedback on your Skill from an experienced community.

 ## Skill terminology

 You'll notice some new terms as you start to develop Skills.

-* **utterance** - An utterance is a phrase spoken by the User, after the User says the Wake Word. `what's the weather like in Toronto?` is an utterance.
+- **utterance** - An utterance is a phrase spoken by the User, after the User says the Wake Word. `what's the weather like in Toronto?` is an utterance.
-* **dialog** - A dialog is a phrase that is spoken by Mycroft.
+- **dialog** - A dialog is a phrase that is spoken by Neon.
 Different Skills will have different dialogs, depending on what the Skill does.
 For example, in a _weather_ Skill, a dialog might be `the.maximum.temperature.is.dialog`.
-* **intent** - Mycroft matches utterances that a User speaks with a Skill by determining an intent from the utterance.
-For example, if a User speaks `Hey Mycroft, what's the weather like in Toronto?` then the intent will be identified as _weather_ and matched with the _Weather Skill_.
+- **intent** - Neon matches utterances that a User speaks with a Skill by determining an intent from the utterance.
+For example, if a User speaks `Hey Neon, what's the weather like in Toronto?` then the intent will be identified as _weather_ and matched with the _Weather Skill_.
 When you develop new Skills, you need to define new intents.

-If you encounter anything else you're not familiar with, checkout the [Mycroft Glossary](../../about-mycroft-ai/glossary.md).
+If you encounter anything else you're not familiar with, checkout the [Neon Glossary](../overview/definitions.md).